- What does the NASK do?

-- Does NASK Nanofiber Smart Masks filter PM 2.5 particles?
+- Does NASK Nanofiber Respirator filter PM 2.5 particles?

-- What else can NASK Nanofiber Smart Masks filter?
+- What else can NASK Nanofiber Respirator filter?

-- Is NASK Nanofiber Smart Mask comfortable to wear?
+- Is NASK Nanofiber Respirator comfortable to wear?

-- Will I be able to breath easily?
+- Will I be able to breathe easily?

-- Can NASK Nanofiber Smart Mask trap influenza virus Ebola etc.?
+- Can NASK Nanofiber Respirator trap influenza virus Ebola etc.?

 - Where is the NASK made?

-- Will there be anyone who is not suitable to wear NASK Nanofiber Smart Mask?
+- Will there be anyone who is not suitable to wear NASK Nanofiber Respirator?

-- What are the side effects of using the NASK Nanofiber Smart Mask?
+- What are the side effects of using the NASK Nanofiber Respirator?

-- How long can the NASK Nanofiber Smart Mask be worn for?
+- How long can the NASK Nanofiber Respirator be worn for?

-- Can NASK Nanofiber Smart Mask be used by children?
+- Can NASK Nanofiber Respirator be used by children?

 - Who are we?

-* NASK is researched, designed and manufactured in Hong Kong and aims to provide a high protection of N95 respirator with
+* NASK is researched, designed, and manufactured in Hong Kong and aims to provide high protection of N95 respirator with

 a comfort of a surgical mask.

-* The NASK Nanofiber Smart Masks utilizes the Patented Nanofiber technology to create an incredibly thin mask.
+* The NASK Nanofiber Respirators utilize the Patented Nanofiber technology to create an incredibly thin mask.

 * A unique formula is used during the creation process which incorporates anti-bacterial technology into the mask.